daryldelrosario/daryldelrosario/README.md

 ## 🫶 I'm a Husband, Father, Background Teacher and Ambitious Dreamer

 Since 1986 I've been learning, living and experiencing this world.
 From trades to acting, and from cooking to staffing.
-My experience has brought me to this point in time where programming, coding, and problem solving became an addiction and obession that lead me to a path towards becoming a `Digital Craftsman`.
+My experience has brought me to this point in time where programming, coding, and problem solving became an addiction and obession that lead me to a path towards becoming a `Digital Blacksmith`.

-Focused on full stack developing, and open to solving almost anything.
-I'm tackling the digital world one code at a time.
+> "Focused on full stack developing, and open to solving almost anything.
+I'm tackling the digital world one code at a time. - Daryl del Rosario"

 ### 🛠️ Languages and Tools